 - ceasing to make a particular claim or representation made by the advertisement.

 Failure to comply with a directions notice will result in further compliance action.

-There are a number of criminal offences in the Act.
-Where alleged breaches of the Act are detected, we may issue an infringement notice as an alternative to undertaking formal court action.
-An infringement notice will set out the penalty applicable to the particular breach.
-If the entity does not pay the penalty, the TGA may take further action.
+There are a number of criminal offence and civil penalty provisions in the Act.
+Where we believe the Act has been breached, we may issue an infringement notice as an alternative to undertaking formal court action.
+If the entity does not pay the infringement notice, the TGA may take further action.

 The TGA publishes the details of infringement notices.

 Instead of pursuing court action, the TGA may negotiate an enforceable undertaking with an entity.
 This is where an entity which has breached an offence or civil penalty provision in the Act enters into a written agreement with the TGA, subject to approval by the Secretary of the Department of Health.